 The efficiency of the solar panels is also an important factor in determining the efficiency of the whole system.
 It is important that you fully understand your energy needs so that you can make informed decisions about how to use these devices more efficiently.
 This will reduce your overall consumption.

-Ensure that the panel is free of debris
+Ensure that the panel is free of debris.

 Dust and other debris that accumulate on the surface of the panel can affect light transmission and absorption.
 Less sunlight will reach the solar cells and the amount of electricity generated will decrease.
 Many manufacturers recommend that you clean your panels at least twice a year.
 Even if your system is located in an area where it rains frequently, all panels should be checked regularly for bird droppings, leaves, pollen, ash, and other contaminants and residue.